deckerweb/shortcode-item-updated/README.md

 * unzip the package, then **rename the folder to `shortcode-item-updated`**, then upload renamed folder via FTP to your WordPress plugin directory
 * activate the plugin

-**Via "GitHub Updater" Plugin** *(recommended!)*

-* Install & activate the "GitHub Updater" plugin, get from here: [https://github.com/afragen/github-updater](https://github.com/afragen/github-updater)
-* Recommended: set your API Token in the plugin's settings
-* Go to "Settings > GitHub Updater > Install Plugin"
-* Paste the GitHub URL `https://github.com/deckerweb/shortcode-item-updated` in the "Plugin URI" field (branch "master" is pre-set), then hit the "Install Plugin" button there
-* Install & activate the plugin

-**Updates**
-* Are done via the plugin "GitHub Updater" (see above) - leveraging the default WordPress update system!
-* Setting your GitHub API Token is recommended! :)
-* It's so easy and seamless you won't find any better solution for this ;-)

 ## Usage - Examples: